Cadeem-M/belly-button-challenge/README.md

 Perhaps in the future, I may extend this app's features to include the option of selecting two sample IDs and generating a stacked bar chart to help visualize the comparisons between two subjects.
 Check back by June 24th, 2024 to see if I follow through.

+## Credit (for image used in introduction)
+Beare, Nick.
+"Know your body: All about the belly button".
+Digital Image.
+Healthing.
+May.
+21 2021, https://www.healthing.ca/wellness/know-your-body-belly-buttons-and-their-risks